jaszczw/set-fetch/README.md

+#README

+##What does it do:

+v 0.0.1
+- Fetches data from rebrickable about set passed in GET request

-# What does it do
+## What will it do

+v 1.0.0

-## Based on lego serie number fetches data like:
+Based on lego serie number fetches data like:

 - Bricks count
 - Set pic preview